-Second, the examples that the government and Judge Kavanaugh invoke as holding to the contrary all pre-date the jury-trial jurisprudence surveyed in Part I, supra.
-Indeed, the government cannot point to a single post-Milligan case (let alone a post-Quirin precedent) in which the federal courts approved the use of military commissions to try offenses against the "U.S. common law of war," as such.
+Second, the examples that Judges Kavanaugh and Henderson have invoked as providing to the contrary all pre-date the jury-trial jurisprudence surveyed in Part I, supra.
+Indeed, neither Judges Kavanaugh and Henderson nor the government can point to a single post-Milligan case (let alone a post-Quirin precedent) in which the federal courts specifically approved the use of military commissions to try offenses against the "U.S. common law of war," as such.
 Even in Madsen, the Supreme Court held the jury-trial protections inapplicable to occupation courts not because the authority to convene such tribunals derived from common law (even though, based on the Civil War-era precedents on which the government has relied in this litigation, it arguably did), but because of Justice Burton's cryptic conclusion that cases before such courts "ar[ose] in the land or naval forces."
 See Madsen, 343 U.S. at 359 & n.26.

-Third, and finally, as even a cursory review of the Civil War examples marshaled by the government reveals, even the government's evidence is itself equivocal.
-Whether Civil War-era military tribunals were trying law-of-war offenses or ordinary municipal crimes was often immaterial to their jurisdiction, since they typically functioned as both law-of-war and occupation courts.
+Third, and finally, even the Civil War-era evidence purportedly supporting the government's position is equivocal.
+Whether Civil Warera military tribunals were trying law-of-war offenses or ordinary municipal crimes was often immaterial to their jurisdiction, since they typically functioned as both law-of-war and occupation courts.
 See Hamdan I, 548 U.S. at 608 (plurality opinion) ("[T]he military commissions convened during the Civil War functioned at once as martial law or military government tribunals and as law-of-war commissions.
 Accordingly, they regularly tried war crimes and ordinary crimes together." (citation omitted)).
 And in any event many-if not most-of the Civil War-era precedents were necessarily undermined by Milligan, at least in those cases in which civilian criminal jurisdiction was available.
-See 71 U.S. (4 Wall.) at 127.
+See 71 U.S. (4 Wall.) at 127; see also Hamdan I, 548 U.S. at 596 n.27 (plurality opinion).